Pantkartik/Secure_Chat_version_2/README.md

-# 💬 Cypher Chat v2: Secure & Real-time Communication
+# 💬 secure chat v2: Secure & Real-time Communication

-Cypher Chat v2 is a modern, real-time chat application designed for secure and private communication, built with a robust TypeScript backend and a dynamic JavaScript/HTML/CSS frontend.
+secure Chat v2 is a modern, real-time chat application designed for secure and private communication, built with a robust TypeScript backend and a dynamic JavaScript/HTML/CSS frontend.

 ---